GuildCrafts/web-development-js/_goals/252-Init_2-OOP_Practice_with_Bike_Shop.md

 These are the basic specs for OOP Practice, broken into 5 stages.
 If you complete these specs, try taking on some of the [Stretch specs](#stretch).

 __FEEDBACK:__ this is one of the hardest goals to check.
 A lot of reading of external resources.
 Its not very easy to see if the solutons work since I cannot just execute them.
-I feel like OOP practice is perfect for a "make these tests pass" goal format.
+The bike-shop part is great but grading the music-player and bike-shop is hard.

 #### Stage 1